CaltropHungerton/parallelclustering/README.md

 I implemented a GPU parallelized version of k-means clustering as a beginner CUDA C++ project.

-Using the iris dataset (150 points) I was able to consistently achieve at least a 100x speedup over my regular k-means implementation.
+Using the well-known iris dataset (150 points) I was able to consistently achieve at least a 100x speedup over my regular k-means implementation.

 I also have a short python program that uses an actual clustering library that you can use to verify that it's converging correctly.